fieryhenry/tbcms/README.md

 ## Prerequisites

-I won't go into detail on how to do all of the individual steps but you can find tutorials online.
+I won't go into detail on how to do all of the individual steps as there are already many tutorials on how to do them.

 1. You will need to modify the game to always verify the nyanko-signature of the server responses as we don't know PONOS's private key.